rajeshrinet/compPhy/README.md

 ##compPhy

-This is the repository for codes written on miscellaneous topic in physics.
+Code on miscellaneous topics in physics.

 Ising model is simulated.
 Code to simulate asymmetric simple exclusion process (ASEP) is also included.

-Also, included is a collection of notebooks which includes example python codes of miscellaneous topics in physics.
+Also, included is a collection of notebooks which includes example python code of miscellaneous topics in physics.

 Comments and feedbacks are welcome.